danja/dog/README.md

 Regarding documentation, I did struggle to get things going from my current notes.
 Need a quickstart doc.

 On a general point, while I've found the Arduino IDE pretty much usable so far, it does seem a bit clunky for use with anything but off-the-shelf libs, so once I've caught up with current issues, I plan to move over to [PlatformIO](https://platformio.org/).

+I want to use [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) cards in other projects, so I may well have a go at porting Dog across, and web-enabling it.

 2018-07-16 : looking at the thing again after a long break, looks like last time I committed a broken version - a typo meant it wouldn't even compile.
 Oops!
 Fixed that, tried the TONE [Bach demo](https://github.com/danja/dog/blob/master/dog-code/bach.ass), it locked up on loading, although a shorter program would upload ok.
 Also flipping back from Run to Program mode seems buggy.
 Annoying.
 My guess is timing errors in both cases.
 I think I'm using a different Uno board than before, so maybe fluked it last time.
 (Although I just saw a commit comment saying I had loadToEEPROM issues - dunno if I corrected those).
 Need to reread my notes...